watson-intu/self-docs/faqs/misc/misc.md

   * Agents communicate through the blackboard only by design.
 All objects on the blackboard are derived from the IThing class.

 * How do you setup Intu to have multiple users?
   * Once you create an organization, you can invite other users to join the group.
-In the Gateway, navigate to the Manager -> Groups tab and you can add a user from there.
+In the Gateway, navigate to the Manage -> Groups tab and you can add a user from there.

 * Do you need one version of Intu on your machine for one instance of the avatar?
-  * The avatar doesn't need the Intu instance to run on the local machine.
+  * The Avatar doesn't need the Intu instance to run on the local machine.
 It connects using a web socket.

 * Can we change the installation path?
   * Not currently.